bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

 ---
 layout:     post
-title:      "Setting up fake REST API for Angular2+ during development using Angular CLI"
+title:      "3 Ways in setting up fake REST API for Angular2+ during development using Angular CLI"
 date:       2017-02-11 12:00:00
 comments: true
 ---

-[Angular CLI](https://github.com/angular/angular-cli) has made the scaffolding of an Angular2+ application so simple.
+[Angular CLI](https://github.com/angular/angular-cli){:target="_blank"} has made the scaffolding of an Angular2+ application so simple.
 The next major use case for most of the web applications is accessing a REST API and perform one or all of the CRUD operations.
-Though there are services like [Firebase](https://firebase.google.com) which have made the data storage as well as API access possible in few simple steps, I'm going to explain about another easy approach for setting up the same.
+Though there are services like [Firebase](https://firebase.google.com){:target="_blank"} which have made the data storage as well as API access possible in few simple steps, I'm going to explain about another easy approach for setting up the same.

 ### Table of contents